 - Eyes on the Teacher, Eyes on the Board

 The best part about using these songs is the spirit with which they are sung.
 Have fun with them.
 They truly are “friendly” reminders.
 They should be sung as such.
-You can create your own friendly reminder songs to fit any situation.
+The songs are not meant to be punitive in any way.
+And, you can create your own friendly reminder songs to fit any situation.

 Write Simple Directions Into Your Lessons

-Write simple instructions directly into your PowerPoint lessons.
-Consider making them a different color or using a bold font so that they stand out.
+Write simple instructions directly into your projectable lessons.
+I like using PowerPoint.
+Consider making the directions a different color or using a bold font so that they stand out.
 And, simply point to the directions as you begin an activity.

 Observe, Re-evaluate, Modify